Pat G. Palmer

 service site in the field in under three weeks.

-Technical Staff, Operations and Transmission Systems, AT&T Network Systems,
+12/94: Member of Technical Staff, Operations and Transmission Systems,

 - Developed